 The Horizon Dash

-Joe looked into the telescope to see across the plain of low yellow grass, to the horizon where Feet Speedman was a wavering brown dot on the brink of going away.
-Joe had a sweaty plastic stopwatch in his hand and he turned it up to his eye.
-“Three hours fifteen seconds,” he said.
-“Faster Feet!”
-A clipboard rested next to his light green flip-flops, and there was a paper there that had some numbers scribbled down in a slouching column.
-The smallest number on top, circled in blue ink: “3:21.34.”
+Joe looked into the telescope to see across the plain of low yellow grass to the horizon where Feet Speedman was a wavering brown dot on the brink of going away.
+Joe had a sweat-smeared plastic stopwatch in his hand and he turned it up to his eye.
+“Three hours fifteen seconds,” he said to himself.
+“Faster, Feet!”

+Then Feet disappeared at 3:20:56 and Joe clicked the stopwatch in disbelief.
 The Horizon Dash was theirs to lose.

 ________________